Saif al-Islam Gaddafi: British society

+Assassination

+On 3 February 2026, it was reported that Gaddafi had been shot and killed at his private garden in Zintan, Libya, by four gunmen, who then fled the scene.
+Gaddafi reportedly attempted to fight back but was eventually killed, the time of his death estimated at 2:30 a.m.
+The attackers had disabled security cameras at his residence prior to his killing.
+On 6 February 2026, he was buried in Bani Walid, next to his younger brother Khamis Gaddafi.

+In the assault, the guardian of the site Ajmeri Al-Atiri, leader of the Abou Bakr al-Ṣiddīq local militia, and his son Mohammed were also killed.
+The Public Prosecution Office in Tripoli announced that an official investigation into Gaddafi's assassination had begun.
+The 444th Infantry Brigade denied involvement in the assassination.

+Influence over Gaddafi legacy

+Even prior to the 2011 Libya uprising, Gaddafi was regarded as his father's heir apparent.
+By the time of his trial in 2015, The Guardian pointed that Gaddafi had in fact "once thought he would rule Libya."
+At the time of death in February 2026, Saif was acknowledged to be the only person who was capable of unifying Gaddafi loyalists.
+As a result, his death would mark the end of Gaddafi loyalists being able to have a single "unifying figure" to rally behind.
+It was also further noted at the time of his death that Gaddafi was still regarded as his father's "heir apparent."

 Links with the London School of Economics

-Saif al-Islam received his PhD from the London School of Economics (LSE) in 2008.
-Through the Gaddafi International Charity and Development Foundation (GICDF), Saif pledged a donation of £1.5 million to support the work of the LSE's Centre for the Study of Global Governance on civil society organisations in North Africa.
+Gaddafi received his PhD from the London School of Economics (LSE) in 2008.
+Through the Gaddafi International Charity and Development Foundation (GICDF), Gaddafi pledged a donation of £1.5 million to support the work of the LSE's Centre for the Study of Global Governance on civil society organisations in North Africa.
 Following the LSE–Gaddafi affair, the LSE issued a statement indicating that it would cut all financial ties with the country and would accept no further money from the GICDF, having already received and spent the first £300,000 instalment of the donation.

 Critics have charged that Gaddafi plagiarized portions of his doctoral dissertation and pressure was put on the LSE to revoke his degree.
 The LSE set up a review process to evaluate the plagiarism charges in early 2011.
 In November 2011, the review panel stated that the PhD thesis had been "annotated to show where attribution or references should have been made" and recommended that the PhD itself "should not be revoked".